BYUignite/sootlib/README.md

 ### Short Term Design

+* For now the gas species in `GasState` and `SourceTerms` are explicitly named.
+This is the fastest and safest option but it would be best to support unlimited gas species.
+This would have to be done with some kind of map that would not have very safe access.
 * There is stuff with things like `set_m_dimer()` in the orignial code that is not accounted for here which means `NucleationModel_PAH` cannot be implemnted yet
 * Make sure there are not major efficiency losses with accessing moments and bins from states